-A search on the internet for "Pleximmune" using the Web of Science Core Collection, Embase, PubMed, UpToDate and EBSCOhost database sites did not reveal any articles with safety data (including adverse events) associated with the use of the Pleximmune "test."
+A search on the internet for "Pleximmune" using the Web of Science Core Collection, Embase, PubMed, UpToDate and EBSCOhost database sites did not reveal any articles with safety data (including adverse events) associated with the use of the PleximmuneTM test.
 Discussion

-A literature search yielded no articles with safety data for the PleximmuneTM test over the period from May 26, 2022 to June 1, 2023.
-The sponsor was also asked to provide any information describing adverse events associated the use of the Pleximmune test from the literature and they indicated that they were not aware of any such reports.
+A literature search yielded no articles with safety data for the PleximmuneTM test over the period from June 1, 2023 to May 14, 2024.
+The sponsor was also asked to provide any information describing adverse events associated the use of the Pleximmune test from the literature, and they indicated that they were not aware of any such reports.